Child Education Plan

 • Check the partial withdrawal feature:

-Some child plans allow partial withdrawals during the policy term.
+Some child plans allow partial withdrawals with sub-wallet8 feature during the policy term.
 This feature can help manage short-term education expenses such as school fees, coaching classes, or application costs without disturbing the long-term corpus.

 Top factors to choose a child insurance plan

-The rate of inflation in education sector has been significantly higher, at around 11-12 per cent9.
+The rate of inflation in education sector has been significantly higher.
 Suppose your child wants to pursue their education in a good school; immediately making such arrangements will compromise your emergency savings.
 Hence, it is better to opt for a child education insurance policy that can pay for the tuition fees of your child, no matter which educational institution they choose.

 Once the policy reaches maturity, the child will be able to receive the maturity benefit as a lump sum amount as specified during the policy purchase.
 In addition, if the parent (the insured) passes away during the policy term, not only will the premiums be waived off (if a waiver of premium option is chosen), but a regular income option can also be offered to the child.